 Top Tin Fish Recommendations

-- Smoked Rainbow Trout: Caramelized on the outside, buttery and flaky on the inside, our trout is smoky, savory, and the tiniest bit sweet, while our newest flavor is fresh, zingy, and marinated in a vibrant red chimichurri.
+- Our Smoked Rainbow Trout: Say hello to our smoked rainbow trout.
+Caramelized on the outside, and buttery and flaky on the inside.
+It’s smoky, savory, and the tiniest bit sweet.

 - Who We Are: Fishwife is a new female-founded and led food company aiming to make ethically sourced, premium, and delicious tinned seafood a staple in every cupboard.